 Greetings from the Headmaster

-Mr. Yukichi Fukuzawa founded Keio Gijuku in 1858.
-He visited foreign countries three times during a period when traveling abroad was extremely difficult, and learned the Western way of thinking on a global scale.
-The Academy has inherited this frontier spirit that challenges us to explore new horizons and gives us the strength to overcome hardship, which is an essential tradition of Keio Gijuku, and has now been inherited by the students and faculty of Keio Academy of New York.
+Mr. Yukichi Fukuzawa established Keio Gijuku in 1858.
+He traveled abroad three times during a period when visiting Western countries was considered extremely difficult, and was able to acquire a world-class education and global mindset.
+This frontier spirit, which challenges us to explore new horizons and gives us the strength to overcome hardship, has become an essential tradition of Keio Gijuku, and has now been inherited by the students and faculty of Keio Academy of New York.

 Keio Academy of New York